RAPNIC Project: Automatic Recognition of Impaired Speech in Catalan

 - Reduction of the digital divide affecting people with speech disorders, particularly those with additional motor impairments.

-- Creation of a speech dataset that will enable researchers to continue training open-source AI models in Catalan and help companies develop speech recognition tools that support unintelligible speech.
+- Creation of a speech dataset that will enable researchers to continue training open-source AI models in Catalan and help companies develop speech recognition tools that support impaired speech.

-- Development of an AI model and methodology that could, in the future, be applied to more severe speech disorders (e.g., stroke, brain injuries) and adapted to other languages.
+- Development of an AI model and methodology that could, in the future, be applied to other speech disorders (e.g., stroke, brain injuries) and adapted to other languages.

 Leads: